Optimal Causal Annotations: An Application to Casenotes in Social Services: Analysis

-For the proof, see Appendix B. The main result from \Cref{thm-asymptotic-convergence} shows that the batch adaptive design and feasible estimator has an asymptotic variance equal to the variance of the true ATE under missing outcomes and the optimal $\pi^*$.
-This implies that our procedure successfully minimizes the asymptotic variance bound.
-With this, we can also quantify the uncertainty of our treatment effect estimates by producing level-$\alpha$ confidence intervals for $\tau$ that achieve coverage with $1-\alpha$ probability.
+\end{theorem} \Cref{thm-asymptotic-convergence} shows that the batch adaptive design and feasible estimator have an asymptotic variance equal to the variance of the true ATE under missing outcomes and the optimal feasible pooled probability $\pi^\dagger$.
+Therefore, our procedure gives asymptotically valid level-$\alpha$ confidence intervals for $\tau$ of minimum width among pooled probabilities attainable after the first-batch allocation.
+The proof of \Cref{thm-asymptotic-convergence} proceeds in two steps.
+The first step establishes that the feasible AIPW estimator converges to the AIPW estimator with oracle nuisances.
+Next we show that the oracle estimator with feasible nuisances converges to the same estimator with oracle nuisance functions.
+Together, with our convergence and product error rate assumptions, we have that our feasible AIPW estimator converges to the oracle (see full proof in \Cref{appendix:proofs}).

-\subsection{Insights and improvements}
+\textbf{Insights and improvements}

-\paragraph{When is our method much better than uniform sampling?} Prior works of \citep{naoki2023dsl,zrnic2024active_statistical}, though they do not study treatment effect estimation, obtain valid inference with uniform sampling (i.e. with the budget probability).
+\textbf{1) When is our method much better than uniform sampling?} Prior works of \citep{naoki2023dsl,zrnic2024active_statistical}, though they do not study treatment effect estimation, obtain valid inference with uniform sampling (i.e. with the budget probability).
 When do optimized data annotation probabilities improve upon uniform sampling?
-To answer this, we analyze the relative efficiency. \begin{corollary}[Relative efficiency] The relative efficiency of estimation with optimized sampling probabilities $\pi$ vs. uniform sampling, for the same budget, is

-\end{corollary} By construction, $\mathrm{RelEff} \leq 1$; the smaller it is, the larger the improvement from our method.
-The above expression reveals our method improves further as the budget grows smaller $(B\downarrow)$ or if there are imbalanced propensities where $e_1(X)$ close to $0$ or $1$.
-On the other hand, improvements from our method are limited for large budgets, $B\to 1,$ or when variances in treated/control group are similar.
+To answer this, we analyze the relative efficiency ($\mathrm{RelEff}$) which compares the asymptotic variance $(\mathrm{AVar})$ under optimized or uniform sampling, for the same budget.
+The following closed-form comparison concerns the unrestricted oracle $\pi^*$; when clipping binds, the corresponding relative efficiency uses $\pi^\dagger$ and is evaluated numerically. \begin{corollary}[Relative efficiency] \end{corollary} By construction, $\mathrm{RelEff} \leq 1$; the smaller it is, the larger the improvement from our method.
+Our method's improvement increases if the budget is smaller $(B\downarrow)$ or if there are imbalanced propensities where $e_1(X)$ is close to $0$ or $1$.
+Improvements shrink for large budgets or when treatment variances are similar.